liskvork/docs.liskvork.org/src/introduction.md

 ## Contributing

 liskvork is free and open source.
-You can find the source code on sourcehut and issues and feature requests can be posted on the [mailing lists](https://sr.ht/~emneo/liskvork/lists). liskvork relies on the community to fix bugs and add features: if you’d like to contribute, please read the CONTRIBUTING guide and consider sending a patch.
+You can find the source code and issue tracker on [Github](https://github.com/liskvork). liskvork relies on the community to fix bugs and add features: if you’d like to contribute, please read the CONTRIBUTING guide and consider sending a patch/submitting a PR.

 ## License